-You can set the value of a Boolean variable using the assign action, either as part of a single action, standard action, or conditional action.
+You can set the value of a Boolean variable using the assign action, either as part of a Single Action, Standard Action, Conditional Action, or Shared Action (if it is one of the parameters).
 You’ll find Boolean variables particularly useful in conditional actions to store the result of a condition that checks whether something is correct or incorrect.

 Migrating variables from one project to another

-Captivate has traditionally had no way to move variables or advanced actions from one project file to another.
-This deficiency has always been a huge hole in the application’s otherwise fine functionality.
+For many versions Captivate had no way to move variables or actions from one project file to another.
+But now you have two options to achieve this migration.

-But then Captivate 7.0 added the ability to use shared actions, with ability to export actions from one project and then import the same actions into another.
-One less-known feature of shared action functionality was the fact that all variables referenced by the shared action are migrated along with it and recreated in the new project file location at the time of import.
+One ways is by using Shared Actions, because they have the ability to convert actions into a file that can be stored in the Captivate Library, exported from the initial project and imported into another.
+When this is done, all variables referenced by the Shared Action are migrated along with it and recreated in the new project file location at the time of import.

 However, there is a catch.
 If the target project already contains variables of the same, the incoming variables are renamed with a number appended to the end.
-So watch out for that issue.
+And since we cannot rename variables after they are created, this can sometimes result in a bit of a mess.
+So, watch out for that issue.

 About variable data typing